microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 send the PFN (PackageFamilyName) in the channel request protocol.
 The WNS server will maintain an </br>
 internal mapping of PFN -> RemoteId and will return a channelUri with the encoded RemoteId after querying </br>
 the map.
-* For OS images 21H1(19043) and beyond, the Reunion component will call into newly added Closed source </br>
+* For OS images 21H1(19043) and beyond, the Project Reunion component will call into newly added Closed source </br>
 APIs in the OS to actually pass a RemoteId in the Channel Request operation.
-* For unpackaged Win32 apps, the Reunion component will call into Closed source APIs to register the </br>
+* For unpackaged Win32 apps, the Project Reunion component will call into Closed source APIs to register the </br>
 unpackaged Win32 process with the RemoteId.
-* A long running Reunion component will be needed to intercept Push payloads from the native platform and </br>
+* A long running Project Reunion component will be needed to intercept Push payloads from the native platform and </br>
 Launch the corresponding unpackaged Win32 app.
 We will be using Protocol Activation via WinMain to launch the </br>
 unpackaged Win32 process from the long running service.
 The requirement is mainly because the native client </br>
 today does not have support to launch Win32 apps directly in response to a Push payload unless they are </br>